pixelninja/useragent_details/README.md

 ## Usage

 Bundles a datasource that outputs the users browser, version, platform, platform version, if it's a mobile device, a robot or using chromeframe and IP address.
 Easy!

+There is a setting on the preferences page to include geolocationing based on the IP address using Geoplugin.
+This is disabled by default as some people don't want the page load delay associated with geolocationing.

 ## Uses